 We created 180° Farm as a 501(c)3 non-profit organization in beautiful Coweta County, Georgia.
 We believe this is a way to minister to the needs of those who are sick in our community, through education and providing clean, organically grown food.

-My wife and I purchased property in Sharpsburg, Georgia eight years ago.
+My wife and I purchased property in Sharpsburg, Georgia 12 years ago.
 We had envisioned building a house and starting a small farm.
 Soon after the purchase, my son Mason was diagnosed with stage four Neuroblastoma, a childhood form of cancer.

 Organic food donated to those fighting cancer in our community -